BuildCraft/BuildCraftGuide/guide_resources/assets/buildcraftsilicon/compat/buildcraft/guide/en_us/item/plug_gate.md

 Using an OR Gate ensures that </bold>one or more</bold> connected Triggers are active before the connection to the actions is made active.

 <chapter name="Triggers"/>
-The Icons on the left hand side are known as Triggers.
+The Icons on the left-hand side are known as Triggers.
 These are dragged into the slots on the left side of the GUI.
-Different Triggers are used to detect different things, each with different criterias.
+Different Triggers are used to detect different things, each with a different criteria.
 When a Triggers criteria is met, the adjacent connection will become active.

 <chapter name="Actions"/>
-The Icons on the right hand side are known as Actions.
+The Icons on the right-hand side are known as Actions.
 These are dragged into the slots on the right side of the GUI.
 Different actions result in different task being completed.
 When the adjacent connection is active, the connected actions are undertaken.

 <chapter name="Parameters"/>